top of page

 So, now you have your answer to the question- 'what is a recovery run?' but you want to know more methods to improve your recovery!

-Luckily, there are many methods which you can use to further improve your recovery.
-These are things such as taking supplements, using a foam roller or a massage stick, or you can wear compression gear during or after your run.
+Luckily, there are many methods that you can use to further improve your recovery.
+These are things such as taking supplements for runners, buying a massage gun using a foam roller or a massage stick, or you can wear compression gear during or after your run.

 Comments